evoluigo/tabeltekstilo/readme.md

 from text in that format, tabeltekstilo can generate:

 *   an alphabetical dictionary by aggregating columns
-*   an alphabetical index (like the ones that appear at the end of books).
+*   an alphabetical index (like the ones that appear at the end of books)
+*   an xml file

 see [the examples section](#examples) below for concrete examples.